slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 	SUCCESS = EDUCATION + ACTION

 Success is internal, not external.
 True fulfillment comes from living, not achievement—experiences matter more than material.
-When people finally “succeed,” they often realize they were no more fulfilled at 40 with $100K in the bank and a BMW than they were flipping burgers at 20 with $100 to their name.
+When people finally «succeed», they often realize they were no more fulfilled at 40 with $100K in the bank and a nice car than they were flipping burgers at 20 with $100 to their name.
 They spent so much time, money, and energy chasing something that didn’t truly matter.
 The true measure of success is a calm nervous system.
 Success is a collection of well-curated failures.
-The most successful people are those good at Plan B. We don’t succeed by knowing everything, we succeed by listening.
+The most successful people are those good at «plan B».
+We don’t succeed by knowing everything, we succeed by listening.

 Fear, not failure, is the biggest barrier to success.
 Some people are terrified of success—they fear they’ll have to buy a suit.